jpmcWorkers/jpmcWorkers.github.io/docs/openletter.md

 # Why is this important?

+This is not just about JPMorganChase and its disaffected employees.
+What happens at the world's largest bank is influential across the industry.
+Our fight is everyone's fight.

-The firm's most valuable asset is its sterling reputation.
+A bank's most valuable asset is its sterling reputation.
 To keep that reputation out of harm's way, the customers and the shareholders need for it not to
 [run off its best and brightest](https://www.hrdive.com/news/rto-mandates-lead-to-brain-drain-attrition/734989/)